Nathanpmyoung/nathanpmyoung.github.io/pages/US vs China.md

-- What is a reasonable comparison of GDP?
+- What is a reasonable comparison of GDk